 You do not have the option of abstaining from voting on Proposal 1.
 Broker non-votes will not affect the election of a nominee who receives a plurality of votes.
 Accordingly, votes withheld and broker non-votes will not have an impact on the outcome of the vote on the election of directors.
 With respect to Proposals 2 and 3, abstentions and broker non-votes will not be counted as votes for or against the proposal, and will not be included in calculating the number of votes necessary for approval of the proposal.
-With respect to Proposal 4, abstentions and broker non-votes will be considered present for the purpose of determining the presence of a quorum.
+With respect to Proposal 4, abstentions and broker non-votes will have the same effect as votes against the proposal.
+In all cases, abstentions and broker non-votes will be considered present for the purpose of determining the presence of a quorum.